Thisurika/Medi-care/README.md

 # 👨‍💻 Authors

-Developed with ❤️ by the Thisurika.
+Developed by the Thisurika SLIIT Student

 ---